 Fig. 5.
 Segmentation for person category.
-Optimizing adjusted Hamming loss ("Hamming") against our proposed method. (a) Input image, (b) segmentation considering adjusted Hamming loss ("Hamming"), and (c) our proposed method employing intersection over union.
+Optimizing adjusted Hamming loss ("Hamming") against our proposed method. a) input image, b) segmentation considering adjusted Hamming loss ("Hamming"), c) our proposed method employing intersection over union.
 Intersection over union provides more true positives by possibly creating some false positives.
 Adjusted Hamming loss decreases false positive by sacrificing some true positives.

-which we use in this paper provides detailed annotation of people, such as face, neck, lower and upper cloth, etc. For our experiments, we compute the union of all region annotations that are part of a person (bags, occluder, and hat are not considered as parts of a person) as foreground and the rest as background.
-The ratio of background to foreground pixels in this dataset is 3.9, which is significantly lower than the ratio in the Pascal VOC datasets.
-The reason is that all images in the H3D dataset include at least some foreground pixels, which is not the case in the Pascal VOC datasets.
-The comparison result in Fig. 6 shows that the proposed approach outperforms the baselines significantly on this dataset.
-We also show some segmentation results on the H3D dataset in Fig. 10.
+compute the union of all region annotations that are part of a person (bags, occluder and hat are not considered as parts of a person) as foreground and the rest as background.
+The ratio of background to foreground pixels in this dataset is 3.9, which is significantly lower than the ratio in Pascal VOC datasets.
+The reason is that all images in H3D dataset include at least some foreground pixels, which is not the case in Pascal VOC datasets.
+The comparison result in Figure 6 shows that the proposed approach outperforms the baselines significantly on this dataset.
+We also show some segmentation results on H3D dataset in Figure 10.